coding-to-music/coding-to-music.github.io/docs/source/WHO-The-different-types-of-COVID-19-vaccines.rst

 .. figure:: assets/Vaccines/WHO/Vaccine-Types/vaccines-topics-four-images-working-03.jpg
-  :width: 80 %
+  :width: 100%
-  :alt: Vaccines Topics Four images working 03
+  :alt: Vaccines Topics image 03 DNA RNA
   :align: center

-  Vaccines Topics Four images working 03

-  Legend Vaccines Topics Four images working 03
+  Vaccines Topics image 03 DNA RNA

 A subunit vaccine is one that only uses the very specific parts (the subunits) of a virus or bacterium that the immune system needs to recognize.
 It doesn't contain the whole microbe or use a safe virus as a vector.
 The subunits may be proteins or sugars.
 Most of the vaccines on the childhood schedule are subunit vaccines, protecting people from diseases such as whooping cough, tetanus, diphtheria and meningococcal meningitis.

 .. figure:: assets/Vaccines/WHO/Vaccine-Types/vaccines-topics-four-images-working-04.jpg
-  :width: 80 %
+  :width: 100%
-  :alt: Vaccines Topics Four images working 04
+  :alt: Vaccines Topics image 04 DNA RNA
   :align: center

-  Vaccines Topics Four images working 04

-  Legend Vaccines Topics Four images working 04
+  Vaccines Topics image 04 DNA RNA

 The genetic approach (nucleic acid vaccine)